synnaxlabs/synnax/docs/tech/rfc/0012-230501-telemetry-streaming.md

 1Hz, dedicated real-time infrastructure is necessary for supporting active control and live visualization/analysis at higher data rates.

-In this RFC I propose an architecture for integrating live telemetry into the existing Synnax ecosystem.
+In this RFC I propose an architecture for integrating telemetry streaming into the existing Synnax ecosystem.
 I'll discuss modifications to several existing components, including the core read and write pipeline, as well as establishing several new components to support real-time needs.

 # 1 - Vocabulary